Souq-G-Commerce/souq-peripheral-v1/README.md

 ```
 # Souq Peripheral V1

-This repository contains all the peripheral smart contract source code for Souq Protocol Components.
+This repository contains all the peripherals smart contract source code for Souq Protocol Components.
 The repository uses Hardhat as development environment for compilation, testing and deployment tasks.

 # What is Souq?